ffpy/port-mux/README.md

       Whether to use epoll mode.
 Epoll mode has better performance, but some systems do not support this mode.
       Default: false
     -watch-config
-      Litening for modification of configuration file.
+      Listening for modification of configuration file.
       Default: true
 ```